sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 ~~~
 ...
-The following plugins are enabled: assets,browsertime,coach,domains,html
+The following plugins are enabled: assets,browsertime,coach,domains,ithubhtml
 ...
 ~~~